garypigott39/tes-custom-drupal8-migration/README.md

  There errors come from the various D6 migrations defined "out of the box" (see "Gotchas: loads of migration tables" above).

 _For example the table "filter_formats" was replaced in D7 by the "filter_format" table (and our source database is Drupal 7)_.

+#### Fix for excessive migration tables & warning messages
+found the reason for this and it is due to the name of the database connection we were using.

+Basically _"migrate"_ is the default connection name for migrations and as such enabling the migrate module then used this connection to build a set of migrations for all the taxonomies and entities on the source migration database.

+Changing the connection name to "news_migrate" means no more D6/D7 migration tables, as the module cant now find the source database from which to create these (entity) migrations.

 ### Gotchas - errors and white-screen